joshuaalmari/microsoft-powerbi-analyst-professional-certificate/6-creative-designing-in-powerbi/module-1-visualization-and-design/module-1-visualization-and-design.md

 ## 🎨 Color Theory & Application

 Color is a data dimension, not just decoration.
-It must be used functionally.
+It must be used functionally to communicate meaning.

 ### The Color Wheel
 * **Primary Colors:** Red, Blue, Yellow.